maniacally/react-signature-pad/README.md

 [![npm package](https://img.shields.io/badge/npm-0.0.3-orange.svg?style=flat-square)](https://www.npmjs.com/package/react-signature-pad)

 # History
 This module is forked from blackjs' initial module for capturing signatures.
-This module differs by allowing you to embed this signature pad within an existing from without a popup window.
+This module differs by allowing you to embed this signature pad within an existing form without a popup window.

 # React Signature Pad
 A [signature pad](https://github.com/szimek/signature_pad) implementation for react.